Who are we?

 We may share your information where we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our contracts with you.

-We may also share your information with credit reference and fraud prevention agencies, as explained further below.
+We may also share your information with credit reference and fraud prevention agencies, as explained further above.

 We may share your information with our suppliers of processing services.
 This will include bank data aggregation suppliers, where you consent.

-In addition, we (or third parties acting on our behalf) may also store or process information that we collect about you in countries outside the European Economic Area, which may have lower standards of data protection.
+In addition, we (or third parties acting on our behalf) may also store or process information that we collect about you in countries outside the European Economic Area, which may have lower standards of data protection, provided there are appropriate safeguards in place.

 We have put in place technical and organisational security measures to prevent the loss or unauthorised access of your personal information.
 However, whilst we have used our best efforts to ensure the security of your data, please be aware that we cannot guarantee the security of information transmitted over the Internet.